KenjiTet/MA2-Kenji-Aymeric-Data-Viz/Milestone1.md

  Have you ever wondered in which movies this actors have played ?
 Or in which movies have a famous duo of actors participating in ?
 Wouldn’t be awesome to get the full picture of the entire list of person an actor played with in its career and to be able to retrieve all the information about the films they played in ?
 Who hasn't spent an hour of their evening trying to find a suitable movie because they couldn't see the whole landscape of options?

 That's why we had the idea to create an interactive graph that showcases the relationships between actors and directors based on the movies they worked on together.
 The graph will allow anyone to explore in an interactive and intuitive way through time and genres, the connections in the movie industry and gain insight into the movies and the peoples that collaborated on it.
 The visualization will includes multiple interactive buttons, such as a date cursor that enables users to filter the graph based on the movies release date.
 Similarly, the possibility for the user to select a particular genre to directly filter the corresponding movies.
-We would like at the end to display all these informations into 3 distinct graphs:
+We would like to display all these informations into 3 distinct graphs that the user could switch in between:

   - An actor-to-actor network: When you search for an actor, this network displays all the fellow actors they have shared the screen with.
   - An actor-to-director network: When you search for an actor, this network reveals all the directors they have collaborated with.